 The Economic Policy Forum is a global alliance of think tanks dedicated to collaborative, results-oriented research on sustainability and growth challenges faced by emerging economies.
 Our goal is to shape economic policies with informed, evidence-based recommendations, which are fed into domestic and international reform process such as the G20 Summits, COPs, and BRICS Consultations.
 We provide a platform for exchanging experiences between countries and strengthening the ability of our members to shape policy.
-Our activities are driven by our member think tanks, centered on five Policy Initiatives: Energy Policy, Regional Integration, Climate Action, Innovation and Economic Diversification, and Sustainable Infrastructure.
+Our activities are driven by our member think tanks, centered on eight Policy Initiatives: Energy Policy, Regional Integration, Climate Action, Innovation and Economic Diversification, Sustainable Infrastructure, Digital Economy, Sustainable Finance and Forced Migration.

 EPF was initiated by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the German agency for international co-operation, which acts as its co-ordinating secretariat.
 EPF is one of three interconnected networks of the Emerging Market Sustainability Dialogues